Engine blocks, are home for the, cylinders, crankcase, top deck, oil galleries and water jackets.

 They are large in size and have precisely formed holes, to create a seal with the piston.

 These allow oil to reach, the cylinder head and the crankshaft.

 This is the top surface of the block, where the cylinder head sits.

 This houses the crankshaft and is found, at the bottom of engine blocks.

-The engine block includes the cylinder bores, the water cooling jacket, oil passages, and the crankcase.
-This water jacket, is an empty system of passages, used for circulating coolant.
+This water jacket, is an empty system of passages, used for circulating engine coolant.

-Eventually, after hundreds of thousands of miles; the smooth machined walls of the cylinders will wear to a point where the piston rings can’t seal them.
-On rare occasion, the cylinder wall can develop a crack, which will quickly result in a motor needing a rebuild.
+Eventually, after hundreds of thousands of miles, the smooth machined walls of the cylinders will wear.
+Consequently, the cylinder wall can also develop a crack.
+And, can quickly result in, a engine needing a rebuild.